Adalyn Gibson

 About Me

-Hello, I am a 4th-year undergraduate student in the Astrophysical and Planetary Sciences department at the University of Colorado Boulder.
+Hello, I am a 4th-year undergraduate student in the Astrophysical and Planetary Sciences department at the University of Colorado Boulder, graduating in May.
+I am also an incoming Ph.D student in the Physics & Astronomy Department at Michigan State University.
 Throughout my time at the University of Colorado Boulder, I have been committed to astrophysical research in multiple subfields, and I have been heavily involved in teaching and outreach.
-I am spending my Fall semester applying to graduate schools.
 If you would like to discuss graduate or research opportunities, feel free to contact me: adalyn [dot] gibson [at] colorado [dot] edu

 When I'm not doing astronomy, I like to spend as much time outside as possible, hiking, paddleboarding, or swimming.